BadWolfLuck/Personal-Repository/README.md

 # Personal-Repository
-This is where i'm goin to store my projects
+This is where i'm goin to store my projects.